Starwoven: A Story in Verse

 Until now, I had been forcing myself to write to more traditional structure expectation.
 I was having fun, but I wasn’t enjoying the results.

-Recently, I gave Starwoven another chance.
-For its first chapter, I stripped away everything that felt nonessential and was left bare—with naked emotion.
+I stripped away everything that felt nonessential and was left bare—with naked emotion.
 A beautiful essence, and a feeling of finally finding home.

-The experiment entails:
+The experiment entailed:

 Writing the story normally.